 - The visa sponsor (the child’s parent’s spouse) is a U.S. citizen or legal permanent resident.

 Note that children are disqualified from K-4 visas if their foreign parent was denied a K-3 visa.1

 First, the sponsor files Form I-130 and Form I-129f with the U.S. Citizenship and Immigration Services (USCIS).
 If the USCIS approves the forms, the foreign spouse and child(ren) will receive visa application instructions.

 K-4 visa applicants are usually required to submit to a medical exam and a consular interview.
 These interviews take place at a local U.S. embassy or consulate.

-The final hurdle are the Customs and Border Protection (CBP) agents stationed at the port-of-entry.
+The final hurdle is the Customs and Border Protection (CBP) agents stationed at the port of entry.
 These agents review the child’s documentation and determine whether to admit him/her into the U.S.2

 The application time frame is about five (5) to eight (8) months.
 K-4 visas remain valid for two (2) years or until the child reaches 21, whichever occurs sooner.3

 The K-2 visa fee is $535, plus any costs for a medical exam.4

 Yes, K-4 visa holders may go to school and apply for a work permit.5

 Are you and your child(ren) seeking to join your spouse in the U.S.?
 Then contact our Los Angeles immigration lawyers for a free consultation on how we can help achieve your immigration goals.